 County or Local SARBs

-School Attendance Review Boards (SARBs), composed of representatives from various youth-serving agencies, help truant or recalcitrant students and their parents or guardians solve school attendance and behavior problems through the use of available school and community resources.
+SARBs, composed of representatives from various youth-serving agencies, help truant or recalcitrant students and their parents or guardians solve school attendance and behavior problems through the use of available school and community resources.
 County SARBs are convened by the county superintendent at the beginning of each school year.
 In any county where no county SARB exists, a school district governing board may elect to establish a local SARB, which shall operate in the same manner and have the same authority as a county SARB.
 In many counties, the county SARB provides consultant services to the local SARBs.

 In addition to county and local SARBs authorized by EC Section 48321, EC Section 48325 established a State SARB for statewide policy coordination and personnel training to divert students with serious attendance and behavior problems from the juvenile justice system and to reduce the number of dropouts in the state public education system.
 The State Superintendent of Public Instruction (SSPI) extends invitations of participation to representatives of appropriate groups throughout the state.
 The State SARB makes annual recommendations to the SSPI regarding the needs of high-risk youth.